-Did Raymond Burr kill and dismember of his wife?
+Did Raymond Burr kill and dismember his wife?
 That’s all you need to ask yourself.
 That and just how could a screen heavy that was as nasty as Raymond Burr up to this point in his career turn it around to become the champion of lawyers everywhere portraying Perry Mason on TV.
 Stewart’s pal and local detective Wendell Corey doesn’t think so.
 He just figures Stewart has had far too much time on his hands which in turn has led to his imagination working overtime.

 A tight story, characters that quickly grow on you including those we never meet but join Stewart in getting to know as if they were in a silent movie.
 Those he watches and learns about through his viewfinder and window.
 For a movie that has a camera never leaving Stewart’s apartment, Hitchcock treats us to so many classic images and angles during the sweat inducing moments that we share with the helpless Stewart in the scorching heat of his apartment.
 I also like the way the script gives Jimmy the background of being a pilot during the second world war.
 As many of you know, a true fact that caused Stewart to disappear from movie screens for over five years while fighting the axis powers.

 It’s so hard to fathom how this perfect film never won a single Academy Award.
 The fact that it wasn’t nominated for Best Picture alone is a stunner.
-Even when you look at was, I can easily switch it with four of the five titles that were.
+I can easily switch it with four of the five titles that were.
 No offence to any of them.
 You’ll have to look them up.
 I won’t argue with the year’s winner though.
 Stewart should have scored a nomination as well.
 Once again I have no problem with the winner of 54.
 Grace Kelly would actually win the Oscar but not for this film, that honor was bestowed upon her for The Country Girl.
 I’ll have to revisit that one to see if I think that was the better role of the two.

 Character actress Thelma Ritter’s streak came to an end for Oscar Nominations in 1954 despite being more than worthy of another nod for keeping pace with Jimmy during their multiple scenes together.
 Thelma had been nominated for four consecutive years leading up to this role.
 She’d be back with nominations for Pillow Talk and Birdman of Alcatraz giving her a total of six nominations though she’d never claim a win.
 Another Oscar tragedy.